lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 * The "Uncounterable" trait, which is usually reserved for siege tomes, has been removed from the pool of possible weapon traits that can be randomized, due to the game assuming that it is indeed a siege tome, and animating from 3+ spaces away, causing melee weapons to lock up.
 * Something that's interesting: Bosses randomized as thieves will move off of the throne to steal stuff.
 Not going to try to fix that one (short of not giving bosses the thief class).
 * For Reverse Recruitment, the randomizer will use the same random starting inventory algorithm as when randomizing classes.
 I assume most patches for reverse recruitment hard code in an inventory for each person.
 I can add an option to do so as well, if random starting inventories are not desirable.
+* Note that, for random and reverse recruitment, characters were swapped wholesale.
+This means their death quotes and support conversations remain intact, but who is used to talk to who has not been updated (makes sense, since you can't get Roy to talk to somebody if Roy hasn't joined yet).
+So you'll have to remember who certain characters are to recruit people (for example, whoever replaces Clarine has to talk to whoever replaces Klein to recruit him), but whenever you get Clarine and Klein, they can still support each other (even starting from Chapter 1 if they randomly joined then).

 ### FE7 Notes